-- Make contributions to veterinary teaching and learning at all levels, which enhance student learning and student experience in a variety of settings including DVM4 clinical rotations and clinical skills training. - Develop innovative subjects and programs which will effectively and efficiently manage veterinary teaching and learning activities, deliverable over a variety of settings. - Maintain currency of professional expertise with the latest ideas in the discipline to enable veterinary teaching and keep up to date with contemporary literature and contribute to the development of lecture content. - Assist in the provision of leadership and mentoring to students, trainees, technicians and staff. - Secure funding for teaching and learning activities resulting in outcomes in high impact peer-reviewed journals, articles, presentations and conference proceedings original teaching and scholarly outputs and research related to teaching and learning, pedagogy and clinical skills and outcomes. - Ensure consistently strong teaching evaluations and other evidence of positive student feedback and peer review.
+- Make a contribution to veterinary teaching and learning at all levels, which enhance student learning and student experience in a variety of settings including DVM4 rotation. - Make independent contributions to the development of innovative subjects and programs which will effectively and efficiently manage veterinary teaching and learning activities, deliverable over a variety of settings. - Maintain currency of professional expertise with the latest ideas in small animal medicine to enable veterinary teaching and keep up to date with contemporary literature and contribute to the development of lecture content. - Provide leadership and mentoring to students, trainees, technicians and staff.

-- Assist in the design and marking of appropriate assessment tasks and undertake associated administrative functions using the Learning Management System (LMS) website connected with assigned subjects. - Complete administration tasks associated with subjects taught including marking, assessment and subject coordination. - Participate in continuing education events including practitioner seminars and events. - Develop or contribute to a strong teaching program around clinical service, in addition to didactic teaching. - Assist in the development and implementation of education models that can be applied across a broad range of government and industry settings.
+- Secure funding for teaching and learning activities resulting in outcomes in high impact peer-reviewed journals, articles, presentations and conference proceedings original teaching and scholarly outputs and research related to teaching and learning, pedagogy and clinical skills and outcomes. - Ensure consistently strong teaching evaluations and other evidence of positive student feedback and peer review. - Design and marking of appropriate assessment tasks and undertake associated administrative functions using the Learning Management System (LMS) website connected with assigned subjects. - Complete administration tasks associated with subjects taught including marking, assessment and subject coordination. - Participate in continuing education events including practitioner seminars and events. - Develop or contribute to a strong teaching program around clinical service, in addition to didactic teaching. - Assist in the development and implementation of education models that can be applied across a broad range of government and industry settings.